Frequently Asked Questions

-For international flights, we are seeing a decrease in the number of requests due to global flight restrictions.
-Although reduced, we will continue to fly individuals to countries with no travel restrictions and countries that consider refugee visa holders exempt from travel restrictions.
+For international flights, we will continue to fly individuals to countries with no travel restrictions and countries that consider refugee visa holders exempt from travel restrictions.
 We expect to see an increase in international flight requests when the pandemic subsides and need your support now to be ready when that day comes.

 Miles4Migrants is a 501(c)(3) charity, dedicated to using donated frequent flyer miles to help people impacted by war, persecution, or disaster start a new beginning in a new home.
 We partner with other nonprofits to identify refugees, asylees, asylum-seekers, and their immediate family members who have legal approval to travel, but cannot afford airfare.
 Together, we can transform miles into a life-changing force for good.

 Miles4Migrants fosters relationships with other nonprofits that are working ‘on the ground’ to serve refugees and asylum-seekers directly.
 Our nonprofit partners, both across the world and within the United States, submit requests for flight assistance to Miles4Migrants.
 We do not have the capacity to vet flight recipients’ finances to ensure financial need, nor do we specialize in the administrative and legal work required to ensure each flight recipient is authorized to enter their resettlement country.
 This is where our nonprofit partners come in – each partner is responsible for vetting flight recipients to ensure they have the necessary legal approval and documents to travel to (or, in the case of those released at the US-Mexico border or from immigration detention and legally seeking asylum in the United States, within) their resettlement country.
 We do not accept flight requests submitted directly from individuals without a nonprofit partner acting as an intermediary.
 A list of our nonprofit partners is included on our NGO partner page.